TheCarsonWest/TheCarsonWest.github.io/test/content/Representing and Analyzing SHM.md

 *   Acceleration is  $ 180^\circ $  (or  $ \pi $  radians) out of phase with position.
 When position is positive maximum, acceleration is negative maximum, and vice-versa.
 *   Acceleration is  $ 90^\circ $  (or  $ \pi/2 $  radians) out of phase with velocity.

-This phase relationship is critical for understanding the energy transformations in SHM, which is covered in [[Energy of Simple Harmonic Oscillators]].
+This phase relationship is critical for understanding the energy transformations in SHM, which is covered in Energy of Simple Harmonic Oscillators.